 The current situation, more than ever before, requires the best leadership – a resilient, transparent, responsive, and inclusive leadership suitable for the chaos and instability we now find ourselves.
 Based on REDSCOPE’s work over the last decade and the most prominent dysfunctions that the pandemics is showing us, we have collected below 3 key points regarding the leadership that is needed to (re)build our society in healthier basis.

-- Plan Before Crises Occur.
+- Be courageous.
 Stay Agile, Responsive, Adaptive, Innovative

 The world, with the set-up systems and structures, was not ready to respond to the global pandemic, but that does not mean we did not see it coming.
 Experts warned us about it at least a decade ago with clearer predictions arriving after the first wave of the severe acute respiratory syndrome, or SARS.
-But the world chose to ignore it.
-Result – poor response, economic downturn, increasing casualties.
+But the world chose to ignore it and leaders lacked the vision or/and the courage to act preventively.
+Result – poor response, economic downturn, widespread human loss.

 - Prioritise Collective, Sustainable, Caring, Ethical